esot321c/evm-multi-sender/README.md

 # EVM MultiSender

-This is an app that sends Ethereum and ERC-20 tokens to multipe recipients from a single wallet.
+An app that sends Ethereum and ERC-20 tokens to multiple recipients from a single wallet.
 The current implementation will require you to sign the transactions for each recipient, one by one.
 This is not idea for large airdrops but not bad for a smaller number of recipients.
 Future iterations will include a multisender smart contract so you only need to sign once.

 ## Getting Started